-That's why today's eyeglass wearers consider it so important to have self-tinting lenses that go completely clear indoors so that they look like a normal pair of glasses.
+That's why today's spectacle wearers consider it so important to have self-tinting lenses that go completely clear indoors so that they look like a normal pair of spectacles.
 This was the second major point that wearers said was important in addition to the lenses' ability to react quickly to changing light conditions.

 Modern self-tinting lenses are also expected to offer the same levels of UV and glare protection as normal sunglasses.

 These were the key features requested by customers that gave us the basis for developing PhotoFusion.
 And they also represent the key criteria that spectacle wearers should be looking for and comparing when they buy self-tinting lenses.

 BETTER VISION: How do you make lenses react faster to changing light conditions?

 Volker Gahr: The secret lies in special photoactive molecules incorporated within the lens which react to high-energy UV light.
 When sunlight hits the lens it increases the surface area of these molecules which makes the lenses darken.
 The stronger the sunlight or UV light, the darker the lens gets.
 Take away the UV light and the molecules shrink back to their original size.

 Photoactive molecules are simply special chemical compounds that we have optimized for PhotoFusion lenses to ensure that they do their job as fast as possible.